uvdsl/proverif-sissi/README.md

 In this way, the professor's Web server can verify the above mentioned facts (1)-(4).
 The use case is generaliseable to general accessing resources on the Web.

+How do the students know that they are really talking to the professor (or his Web server) when authenticating online?
+The students may look up the personal homepage of the professor where the professor's identifier (the professor's DID) is advertised.
+With that, the system relies on the Domain Name System (DNS) and the transport protocol of HTTPS to ensure that agents are able to be identified correctly.
+Other approaches, as mentioned below, may include government registries, governed blockchains or smart contracts.

 ## Assumptions:
 - The __Self-Sovereign Identity (SSI) assumption__: